 The nations of Moab, Edom, and Philistia were the constant threat during this time.
 David’s words call upon God to do what He said He would do and subjugate these nations under Israel.

-David does this a lot, and it’s a good example for you and for me.
+David does that a lot in his psalms, a good example for us.
 When we don’t know what to pray or our thoughts are all jumbled up or we are lost and afraid, repeat God’s Words and promises in prayer.
 This is why knowing and memorizing scripture is so important.

 David had defeated the Edomites in the Valley of Salt, but he could not conquer the fortified rock city of Petra.
 Joab and his brother Abishai led David’s army and killed 12,000 soldiers of Edom trying to get into this city.

 “Human help is useless . . .”

 No strength of arms, not the strongest fighting men, nor battle of wills could bring peace to the land.
 Only through God’s help will an end to the fighting be possible.

 David knew, through his personal relationship with God, that He did not desire for Israel to just talk about the problems between nations.
 God had called David to subdue the nations around Israel.

 The end of this Psalm is a prophecy: “God will do mighty things.
 He will trample down our enemies.”